porterbmoody/Data-Science-Stretch/articles/math/nns.md

 A Neural Network is typically a type of machine learning model that use linear algebra and multivariable calculus to create a mapping from an input vector to an output vector that minmizes the loss function.
 Here is lined out the mathematics for a single layer neural network.

-Note: DNN's (Deep Neural Networks) or ANN's with more than 1 hidden layer will be covered in another article.
+Note: DNN's (Deep Neural Networks) or neural networks with more than 1 hidden layer will be covered in another article.

 ## Prerequisites:
 - Transformations, mappings, vector and matrix multiplication and other operations from linear algebra